Standard Motor Products Inc (SMP)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Standard Motor Products, Inc. has been relatively stable over the past eight quarters, ranging from 0.10 to 0.22.
-The cash ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.
-A higher ratio indicates a better ability to cover short-term obligations.
+The cash ratio of Standard Motor Products Inc has shown fluctuations over the analyzed period, ranging from 0.03 to 0.20.
+The cash ratio measures a company's ability to cover its short-term liabilities with its cash and cash equivalents.